AdventureBow/PowerfulTrims/README.md

 - Quartz: 2.25 max health
 - Lapis: 25% increased xp
 - Amethyst: 1 attack damage
-Vanilla Backport (until updated to next major version and resin is available in vanilla)
 - Resin: Sneak to lower damage but lose movement, removes jump height, movement, and reach.
 But gives resistance until you stop sneaking.
-Full set gives complete damage reduction but immbolizes you
+Full set gives complete damage reduction but immbolizes you.
+This is only for vanilla backport mod if installed as of now

 </details>